๐Ÿ’ปParallel and Distributed Computing

 Checkpointing and Rollback Recovery

-• Periodically saves process state to stable storage, creating restore points the system can return to after failures
+• Periodically saves process state to stable storage, creating restore points the system can return to after failures.

 Error Correction Codes

-• Adds redundant bits to data that allow detection and correction of transmission or storage errors without retransmission
+• Adds redundant bits to data that allow detection and correction of transmission or storage errors without retransmission.

-Compare: Checkpointing vs. Error Correction Codes—checkpointing recovers from process-level failures by restoring saved state, while error correction codes handle data-level corruption by reconstructing original bits.
-Both reduce work lost to failures but operate at different abstraction levels.
+Compare: Checkpointing vs. Error Correction Codes โ€” checkpointing recovers from process-level failures by restoring saved state, while error correction codes handle data-level corruption by reconstructing original bits.
+Both reduce work lost to failures but operate at very different abstraction levels.

 Consensus and Agreement Protocols

 In distributed systems, nodes must agree on shared state even when some nodes fail or messages get lost.
-The core principle: achieve agreement among functioning nodes despite partial failures, ensuring all nodes see a consistent view.
+The core principle: achieve agreement among functioning nodes despite partial failures, so all nodes see a consistent view.

 Consensus Algorithms (Paxos, Raft)